Snow, ice hit western, central US as massive storm sweeps nation

 More than 3,400 flights in and out of the United States were cancelled on Saturday alone, and more than 1,100 others were delayed, according to tracker FlightAware.

+Singapore Airlines also cancelled some flights to and from New York due to the snowstorm.

-In Dallas, freezing rain pelted the city, and temperatures plummeted to - 6 Celsius.
+In Dallas, freezing rain pelted the city, and temperatures plummeted to -6°C.

 Houston Mayor John Whitmire urged residents of the country's fourth most populous city to hunker down by late Saturday: "Be where you need to be for the next 72 hours."